18th Ave S and Little Earth demonstration project and transportation study

 Project overview

-In 2020, City of Minneapolis and Ward 9 Council office worked with the communities of Little Earth and East Phillips neighborhood to complete many temporary changes in the area.
+In 2020, the City of Minneapolis and Ward 9 Council office wanted to make local streets safer.
+We talked to the communities of Little Earth and East Phillips neighborhood.
+People from those communities helped show us ways to make their streets safer.

-This is a response to growing concerns over safety issues that came on the heels of civil unrest during the summer of 2020.
+This was a reaction to worries about safety problems that came up during the summer of 2020.

 Preferred concepts